Unplanned Maintenance

 Human Error and Operational Mistakes

-Actively recognizing the role of human error, though, carries some good news.
-The good news is that human error is preventable with proper training, clear procedures, and a culture that values thoroughness over speed.
+The good news: human error is preventable with proper training, clear procedures, and a culture that values thoroughness over speed.

 Design Flaws and Material Defects

-• Unusual Noises: Grinding, knocking, or vibrations that weren't there before
+• Unusual Noises: Grinding, knocking, or vibrations absent before

-• Performance Drops: Equipment slowing down or losing efficiency
+• Performance Drops: Equipment slowing or losing efficiency

 • Heat Shifts: Unexpected temperature increases or fluctuations